yuliskov/SmartTube/README.md

 ## Build

 NOTE: OpenJDK 14 or older (!) is required.
 Newer JDK could cause the app crash!
-To build, install and run a debug version, run this commands:
+To build and install a debug version, run this commands:

 ```
 git clone https://github.com/yuliskov/SmartTubeNext.git